The Doctorate of Physical Therapy program is part of the BGSU Graduate College and BGSU College of Health and Human Services

 Physical Therapy

-Bowling Green State University’s developing Doctor of Physical Therapy (DPT) program is Ohio’s first and only public, accelerated, hybrid (online and in-person) DPT program.
+Bowling Green State University’s Doctor of Physical Therapy (DPT) program is Ohio’s first and only public, accelerated, hybrid (online and in-person) DPT program.

 The mission of BGSU’s DPT program is to develop Doctors of Physical Therapy who create positive change in the lives of their patients and communities.
 We achieve this by teaching competence, innovation, application, research, inclusion and collaboration.